| |

 faux eucalyptus branches in a vintage newspaper holder

 I love how eucalyptus looks with other faux flowers, or just by themselves.
 I even mix them in with fresh flowers for the perfect filler.
 They also look great in a dough bowl with fruit or made into a wreath.
-I bring my faux eucalyptus out for Christmas decorating and keep them out through spring.

 Faux eucalyptus wreath